Turbo-yeeter/neural-net-module-v1.0/README.md

 GetMatrix(): Prints and returns the nodes, weights, and biases of the neural network.
 (Returns a tuple of length 3.)

-ForwardPass(inputs): Does a forward pass of the neural network.
+ForwardPass(inputs, acts=["identity", "identity", "identity", "identity"]): Does a forward pass of the neural network.
 inputs: The values for the input nodes.
 MUST be an iterable with length equal to the amount of input nodes of the network.
+acts: The types of activation functions used.
+Is an iterable with length 4.